sinhasagar507/market-sentiment-analysis/README.md

 ## Analyzing-Financial-News-Headlines
 Sentiment Classification using Keyword-based approach and Point of Mutual Information(PMI)
-* Unsupervised Classification using Turney's algorithm by extracting Parts-of-Speech (POS) Tags
+* Unsupervised Classification using Turney's algorithm through Point of Mutual Information(PMI) and keyword extraction to generate training labels
-* Horizontal Feature-Vector stacking of text-based and numerical features
+* Handling Imbalanced Dataset using Synthetic Minority Oversampling Technique(SMOTE)
-* Machine Learning with hyperparameter tuning and metric evaluation
+* Machine Learning Techniques for Classification on Validation Data
 * Visualization and Web-based Dashboarding using Streamlit

 ## Aim and Motivation